buttonpushertv/buttonpusherTTRPG/90-Tools & Helpers/JSON Importing How To Notes/02-The FMG JSON File.md

 ## Export Full JSON from FMG
 Export the "Full JSON" File from Fantasy Map Generator.

-In case you're curious, here is the JSON schema of an FMG JSON - [[FMG JSON SCHEMA]].
+In case you're curious, here is the JSON schema of an FMG JSON - [[FMG-JSON-SCHEMA-v1.125.0]].
 More info can be found in the [Data model · Azgaar/Fantasy-Map-Generator Wiki · GitHub](https://github.com/Azgaar/Fantasy-Map-Generator/wiki/Data-model) page.

 > [!DANGER]- Read this if you have modified your FMG map *after generation*
 > If you have modified your map after the FMG webapp generated it, in particular, if you have ***removed*** any *States, Provinces, Burgs, Cultures, or Religions* (as in they no longer exist in the world map from FMG), they may cause issues on import.